-Mortgage Note Payable-Real Estate Owned
+Mortgage Notes Payable-Real Estate Owned

-During the second quarter of 2010, the Company assumed a \$20.8 million interest-only first lien mortgage related to a deed in lieu of foreclosure agreement for an entity in which the Company had a \$5.6 million junior participation loan.
-The real estate investment was classified as real estate owned in April 2010.
-The mortgage bears interest at a fixed rate of 6.23% and has a maturity date of December 2013 with a five year extension option.
-The outstanding balance of this mortgage was \$20.8 million at December 31, 2010.
+During 2011, the Company assumed a \$55.4 million interest-only first lien mortgage in connection with the acquisition of real property pursuant to bankruptcy proceedings for an entity in which the Company had a \$29.8 million loan secured by a portfolio of multifamily assets.
+The real estate investment was classified as real estate owned in the Company's Consolidated Balance Sheet in March 2011.
+The mortgage bears interest at a variable rate of one-month LIBOR plus 1.23% and has a maturity date of March 2014 with a one year and three month extension option.
+In June 2011, one of the properties in the portfolio was sold to a third party for \$1.6 million and the proceeds were used to pay down the first lien mortgage to a balance of \$53.8 million at December 31, 2011.